Keepers of Baker Island

 management that called

 for mowing the fields and trimming ladder limbs.
-This preserves vistas by maintaining open areas, and reduces danger of fire.
+This preserves historic vistas by maintaining open areas, and reduces danger of fire.

 Picture